Learn more about:

-Once that’s done, you’re in!
-Click on the project and you’ll see the six tools that are part of every project by default: Campfire, Message Board, To-dos, Schedule, Automatic Check-ins, and Docs & Files.
-You can organize these in the order you want them in.
+Click the project and you’ll see the five tools that are part of every project by default: Campfire, Message Board, To-dos, Schedule, and Docs & Files.
+You can organize these in the order you want them in:

 Change tools link in the

 Any changes you make will be reflected to anyone else on the project.
 For example, if you turn off Automatic Check-Ins, it turns them off for everyone in the project.

 Then toggle off the tool that you don't need it:

 Need to add a link to an external service like Github, Zendesk, or Google Drive?
 You can add direct links to those services and more using Doors.
 Learn how to enable those here!

 Below your tools, you'll find the activity timeline, where you can see all the updates that have been made to this project!

 You can add more than one of each tool to a project by clicking on

 This comes in handy if you'd like to to have different to-do tools for unrelated tasks, like marketing and bug reports:

 A couple of caveats: